alexeygrigorev/mlwiki.org/index.php/Rank_Correlation.md

 ---
-title: "Rank Correlation"
 layout: default
 permalink: /index.php/Rank_Correlation
+tags:
+- statistics
+title: Rank Correlation
 ---

-# Rank Correlation

 ## Rank Correlation
 a ''rank correlation'' is a measure of relationship
 - between different rankings of the same variable